Time Series Convolution

 • Preliminaries

-• Prior art on global trend modeling with circulant matrix nuclear norm minimization
+• Circulant matrix nuclear norm minimization

 • Laplacian convolutional representation